 Requirements for the Ph.D.
 Degree

-By the end of the third year of enrollment in the MECH graduate program, all PhD students must successfully complete a Qualifying Exam (QE).
+By the end of the third semester of study in the MECH graduate program, all PhD students must successfully complete a Qualifying Exam (QE).
 The QE is a two-part exam covering mechanical engineering topical knowledge (via oral exam) and research aptitude (via research evaluation).
 The purpose of this examination is to determine whether the student is qualified to conduct independent research at the technical level required for the Ph.D. thesis.
 The student's grasp of fundamental concepts in his/her field and related fields of interest will be examined.
-A committee consisting of at least three faculty members of the department and one member of another department will administer the examination.
+A committee consisting of three faculty members of the department will administer the examination.
 The outcome of the QE will be either “pass,” in which case the student continues in the program, or “fail,” in which case the student is eligible for a retake of the part(s) of the exam (oral exam and/or research aptitude) deemed unsatisfactory.
 This retake must occur no later than the end of the semester following the original examination.
 Only one re-take of the qualifying exam will be permitted.
 If the student is not successful at the retake, they will not be approved to move forward in the PhD program.

 The Department of Mechanical Engineering does not have a foreign language requirement for its graduate degrees.
 It is recommended that every student is proficient in at least one computer language.

 Research and Thesis

 Each candidate for the Ph.D. must complete a thesis that constitutes an original contribution to scientific knowledge.
 The thesis will be digitally preserved in the library.
 Instructions for preparation of theses can be obtained at the appropriate time through the Office of Graduate and Postdoctoral Studies.

 Final Thesis Defense